 The Annual Accounts present a true and fair view of the financial position of the Integration Joint Board as at 31 March 2022 and its income and expenditure for the year then ended.

-The unaudited accounts were issued on 29 June 2022 and the audited accounts authorised for issue on 30 November 2022.
+The unaudited accounts were authorised for issue on 29 June 2022.